 Mr. Seltzer noted that Metro cannot have a comprehensive plan as it is prohibited by state law.
 He explained that the 2040 Growth Concept was a regional structure plan which described areas a part of the same economy and market.
 He said that the 2040 Growth Concept described a system of centers that were accessible and plentiful throughout the region.
-He detailed the four major elements of the 2040 Growth Concept was not.
-He said that the 2040 Growth Concept was not.
+He detailed the four major elements of the 2040 Growth Concept.
+Mr. Seltzer then articulated what the 2040 Growth Concept was not.
 He said that the 2040 Growth Concept was not about housing, equity, or climate.